Quantization and quantum oscillations of the sublattice charge order in Dirac insulators: Introduction

-We study the effect of the external perpendicular magnetic field on the Sublattice Charge Order (SCO) in two-dimensional (2D) Dirac insulators at charge neutrality, when the Fermi energy lies strictly inside the gap.
-In analogy to the Ising antiferromagnetic order, where spins alternate on adjacent sites, the sublattice charge order in a bipartite lattice corresponds to an imbalance in electronic occupation between the two sublattices.
-Unlike a true charge density wave (CDW), which increases the unit cell, this order respects the original lattice periodicity.
 The SCO is a result of the breaking of the sublattice (inversion) symmetry leading to a gap opening in the band structure.
 Gapped Dirac materials with broken sublattice symmetry are of experimental and theoretical importance, especially because of their applicability in the semiconductor industry.
 For example, a tight-binding model of graphene with nearest-neighbor (NN) hopping does not exhibit a band gap at half-filling \cite{wallace, semenov}, but upon breaking the sublattice symmetry, a gap opens up.
 Such opening of a band gap due to the graphene-substrate interaction has been predicted theoretically and confirmed experimentally \cite{substrateinducedgraphene, grapheneonhbn, GrapheneonSic,grapheneonsicexp,stmgraphene}.
 Similar effects have been observed with fluorinated graphene films grown on copper foils \cite{flourine}, reversible hydrogenation \cite{hydrogenation, hydrogenationth}, and inducing sublattice potential via strain engineering \cite{Guinea2010, uniaxialDFT}.
 However, the opening of the gap needs to be accompanied by broken sublattice symmetry to observe the SCO.
 The opening of a gap due to broken sublattice symmetry provides the prerequisite for a variety of interesting physical phenomena (for example, valley-contrasting physics and spin-orbit coupling \cite{review, Sun2019,Mak2018,Ma2019,Manchon2015}), and it has been well studied and observed.
 For example, the application of the strain induced sublattice potential to modulate the band gap in Dirac materials is a well-known method \cite{Guinea2010}.
 A wide range of other techniques have also demonstrated ways to manipulate inversion symmetry breaking in 2D Dirac materials \cite{Wu2013,Zhang2009,Finney2019,Sui2015}.

 A staggered sublattice potential applies distinct onsite energies to the A and B sublattices of graphene, thereby breaking sublattice equivalence and inversion symmetry.
 In monolayer graphene on hexagonal boron nitride (h-BN), the inequivalence of boron and nitrogen atoms precisely induces such a potential \cite{Woods2014,Yankowitz2019,hunt}.
 In addition to sublattice symmetry breaking, SCO can also result from valley symmetry breaking.
 The latter gives rise to important physical phenomena, such as the anomalous quantum Hall effect (QHE), first predicted in \cite{haldane}.
 Valley symmetry breaking also creates a tunable energy gap, another tool for band-gap engineering \cite{Hill_2011,valleyoptoelectronics,moleculardope,castro2007}.